 Fine Balance Trauma Informed Yoga classes are designed to meet the unique therapeutic needs of individuals living with the somatic aftermath of trauma.
 Therapeutically-based classes help students gently reconnect with their bodies in a safe, supportive manner that emphasizes choice, mindfulness and ease.
 An ideal adjunct to traditional psychotherapy.

-Yoga can support us to feel more at home in our bodies and more connected in our relationships, communities and beyond.
-This class series provides a space for personal inquiry and illumination for anyone who would like to tap into their own embodied, resilient beings both on and off the mat.
-Each highly interactive session will explore how and why Yoga works, how we integrate what we experience in practice into our lives in order to thrive and how our bodies and emotions inform one another.
-This trauma-informed class will focus on aspects of personal and social health and will include discussion, education, reflection and integration through a gentle, all-levels Yoga practice.
-Students will learn body-based, self-regulation techniques to support resilience, and a sense of agency in their bodies and in the world.
-The practice will emphasize internal experience, choice making and moving safely together.
-No hands-on assists or adjustments.
+Modern postural yoga can support us to feel more at home in our bodies & more connected in our relationships, communities & beyond.
+This class series provides a space for personal inquiry & illumination for anyone who would like to tap into their own experience of body/mind connection both on & off the mat.
+This trauma-informed class will focus on aspects of personal & social health & will include discussion, education, reflection & integration through a gentle, all-levels therapeutic movement practice.
+Students will learn body-based, self-regulation techniques to support resilience & a sense of agency in their bodies & in the world.
+The practice will emphasize internal experience, choice making & moving safely together.
+No hands-on adjustments.
 Beginners are welcome.

 Click here to register